#

 }'

-The following sample shows reading of UniStore node content using regular GET request.
-Query parameter 'content' is set to 'config' to point out the fact that UniStore node is cached only in the Configuration data-store of transaction (Operational data-store is at this time empty).
+The following sample shows how to read the content of a UniStore node using a regular GET request.
+The query parameter content is set to config, indicating that the UniStore node is cached only in the Configuration datastore of the transaction (the Operational datastore is empty at this time).

 curl --location --request GET 'http://localhost:8181/rests/data/network-topology:network-topology/topology=unistore/node=global/configuration?content=config' \